 - Food Nearby: Banje Beach Club is found directly on the beach – the perfect setting for a meal or some drinks!
 By day, this is a stellar restaurant offering a good selection of local foods.
 By night, however, this place transforms into a vibrant club!
 This is the perfect place to grab a tasty lunch, dinner, beach cocktail, or go for a night of dancing!

-Banje Beach is found just outside the city walls and is the ideal stop to enjoy some Croatian sun, sand, and warm, crystal clear waters!
+Banje Beach is one of the best beaches in Dubrovnik and is found just outside the city walls.
+It’s the ideal stop to enjoy some Croatian sun, sand, and warm, crystal clear waters!

 You can rent an umbrella here for a day of chilling on the sands.
 This is also an excellent place to cool off in the Adriatic sea on those hot summer days.
 The beach has some fun water sports available, and a day at the beach is always full of activity!